GaloisInc/grease/doc/overrides.md

 Address overrides are subject to a few limitations:

 - They must terminate and return a total result.
-- They should not generate proof obligations (e.g., via assertions).
 - They may not modify memory.

 <!-- Copyright (c) Galois, Inc. 2024. -->